Île-de-France tramway Line 12 Express: The tram-train solution

-Within the framework of the "Plan Banlieue" approved by the interministerial committee of the cities of June 20, 2008, the State claimed to be ready to finance at the level of 220 million euros "to support at least 4 specific projects of which the Tramway Line 4 towards Clichy-Montfermeil, the Tangentielle Nord, the Massy-Evry tram-train and the connection RER D/RER B (Barreau de Gonesse)".
+Within the framework of the "Plan Banlieue" approved by the interministerial committee of the cities on 20 June 2008, the State claimed to be ready to finance at the level of 220 million euros "to support at least 4 specific projects of which the Tramway Line 4 towards Clichy-Montfermeil, the Tangentielle Nord, the Massy-Evry tram-train and the connection RER D/RER B (Barreau de Gonesse)".

 The public consultation, which was kept during the second semester 2009, had no unanimous result.
 The proposed plan met oppositions: the association Tangentielle 8, for example, clearly showed its opposition to the project because of the abandonment of the Juvisy-Massy-Versailles direct link.
 The association rather proposed a RER line Juvisy-Massy-Versailles disconnected from the RER line C, and, in addition, to create a tramway line between Savigny and Évry.

-The fate of the section between Versailles-construction sites and Massy-Palaiseau, who is at present a member of the branch C8, was unknown back then.
+The fate of the section between Versailles-Chantiers and Massy-Palaiseau, who is at present a member of the branch C8, was unknown back then.
 In 2020, this section must be kept in principle in the plan of the RER C, after its connecting in the branch C2 of the RER C ending in the same place (this railway is moreover used by some Norman TGV intersectors every week).
 It was later decided to extent the line from Massy-Palaiseau to Versailles-Chantiers, in order to replace completely the branch C2.
 The projected putting into service is towards the end of 2020.

-Déclaration d'utilité publique (declaration of public utility)
+Declaration of public utility

-The public inquiry of the first phase, that is approximately 20 km connecting the multimodal pole of Évry-Courcouronnes with the station of Massy-Palaiseau, was held from January 7 to February 11, 2013 within the various municipalities concerned by the project.
-The déclaration d'utilité publique was granted on August 22, 2013.
+The public inquiry of the first phase, that is approximately 20 km connecting the multimodal pole of Évry-Courcouronnes Centre with the station of Massy-Palaiseau, was held from 7 January to 11 February 2013, within the various municipalities concerned by the project.
+The déclaration d'utilité publique (declaration of public utility) was granted on 22 August 2013.

 Work

-The financial plan of the line, to the amount of 455 million euros, is approved on October 7, 2015 by the STIF.
-The coverage is ventilated between the State (28%), the region Île-de-France (53%), the Essonne departmental council (15%) and SNCF Réseau (4%).
-Work began at the beginning of 2017, then the validation of the protocol of financing on March 9, 2017 by the regional elected representatives guaranteed the pursuit of the project for the deadlines, with an opening planned in 2020.
+The financial plan of the line, to the amount of 455 million euros, is approved on 7 October 2015, by the STIF.
+The coverage is split between the State (28%), the region Île-de-France (53%), the Essonne departmental council (15%) and SNCF Réseau (4%).
+Work began at the beginning of 2017, then the validation of the protocol of financing on 9 March 2017 by the regional elected representatives guaranteed the pursuit of the project for the deadlines, with an opening planned in 2020.